mrbiggmd/Pikaptcha/README.md

 pikaptcha -ct 40 -r %YOUR_2CAPTCHA_KEY%
 ```

-Example 16 : Read user:pass from a file.
+Example 16 : Catch all email example.
+Read user:pass:email from a file.
 It should be formatted like so
 ```
-mark:pass1
+mark:pass1:email1@email.com
-jacob:pass2
+jacob:pass2:email2@email.com
-james:passn
+james:passn:email3@email.com
 ```
 ```
 pikaptcha -it C:\user\sri\desktop\inputaccs.txt